Achieving NIS Directive compliance with Enterprise SIEM

 The Department for Digital, Culture, Media and Sport (DCMS) is asking the competent authorities (regulators) to take a cautious approach to enforcement initially, to give organisations that are affected by the NIS Directive time to digest and update their cyber security defences.
 See DCMS guidance here.

-So while fines under the NIS Directive, in particular for incidents that cause loss of life or actual physical harm, might be severe once the regime is fully up and running; initially they should be more modest, especially where operators have “assessed the risks adequately, taken appropriate security measures and engaged with regulators but still suffered an attack”.
+While fines under the NIS Directive, in particular for incidents that cause loss of life or actual physical harm, might be severe in due course; initially they should be more modest, especially where operators have “assessed the risks adequately, taken appropriate security measures and engaged with regulators but still suffered an attack”.

-How to comply with the NIS Directive cyber security principles
+How to comply with NIS cyber security principles

 Huntsman Security’s Enterprise SIEM has first-hand experience in meeting the high security, real-time visibility and assurance requirements of critical infrastructure organisations.
 Our customers manage complex network structures, deal with extremely high data volumes and monitor a wide variety of data types and sources.
 The suitability of our technology for these high critical environments is proven.